Jayapa Senani: Cultural contributions

-Jayapa composed Nritta Ratnavali (IAST: Nṛtta Ratnāvalī), a Sanskrit-language treatise on dancing and choreography.
-Both Desi and Margi forms of dances have been described in Nritta Ratnavali.
+Jayapa composed Nrutta Ratnavali (IAST: Nṛtta Ratnāvalī), a Sanskrit-language treatise on dancing and choreography.
+Both Desi and Margi forms of dances have been described in Nrutta Ratnavali.
 It contains eight chapters.
-Folk dance forms like Perani, Prenkhana, Suddha Nartana, Carcari, Rasaka, Danda Rasaka, Shiva Priya, Kanduka Nartana, Bhandika Nrityam, Carana Nrityam, Chindu, Gondali and Kolatam are described.
+Folk dance forms like Perani, Prenkhana, Suddha Nartana, Carcari, Rasaka, Danda Rasaka, Siva Priya, Kanduka Nartana, Bhandika Nrityam, Carana Nrityam, Chindu, Gondali and Kolatam are described.
 In the first chapter the author deals with discussion of the differences between Marga and desi, tandava and lasya, Natya and nritta.
 In the 2nd and 3rd chapters he deals with angikabhinaya, caris, Sthanakas and mandalas.
 In the 4th Chapter Karnas, angaharas and recakas are described.
 In following chapters he described the local dance forms i.e. desi nritya.
 In the last chapter he deals with art and practice of dance.

 Jayapa built a temple (Ganapeswara) in the honour of Ganapatideva and made a grant of many villages to the temple (1231 CE).
 He built another temple (Chodeswara) in the name of his father Pinna Choda in Chebrolu (Guntur district) and made a grant of Modukuru village to meet the temple expenses.
 According to the Chebrolu inscription (21 April 1235 CE) he also built two-storied quarters in two rows for Devadasis (Temple dancers) in front of the temple.